moodlebox/moodlebox.net/content/en/help/access-from-internet.md

   - Nicolas Martignoni
 type: kb
 date: 2018-09-30
-lastmod: 2018-09-30
+lastmod: 2020-01-06
-description: It is possible to make a MoodleBox directly accessible from the Internet.
-This guide explains how to do this.
+description: This guide explains how to make a MoodleBox directly accessible from the Internet.
+Be advised that this implies significant security risks.
 slug: access-from-internet
 weight: 95
 categories:
   - Usage

 ---
+It is possible to configure a MoodleBox to make it accessible directly from the Internet, provided that you have __very good knowledge__ in system administration.

+The MoodleBox was not designed to provide a Moodle platform permanently accessible from the Internet, as it is usually the case with a Moodle server.
+However, for specific use cases, this feature may be useful.

 {{< notice warning >}}
 The MoodleBox is built on a low-performance computer.
 It could quickly be overloaded and __become very slow__, or even totally frozen in the event of a massive amount of visitors.